ronh11/ronh11.github.io/privacy.md

 Questions, complaints, or rights requests:
 - Email: kingofanimeofficial1@gmail.com
-- Post: King Of Anime, Rothschild 1, Tel Aviv, Israel 6688101
+- Post: King Of Anime, Israel

 If we do not resolve your concern, you may lodge a complaint with:
 - **Israel:** The Privacy Protection Authority (Rashut Haganat HaPrati)